Macy’s (NYSE:M) Updates Q4 2021 Earnings Guidance

-Macy’s (NYSE:M) issued an update on its fourth quarter 2021 earnings guidance on Friday morning.
+Macy’s (NYSE:M) updated its fourth quarter 2021 earnings guidance on Friday.
 The company provided earnings per share guidance of $1.670-$1.870 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.910.
 The company issued revenue guidance of -.

-Macy’s (NYSE:M) last announced its quarterly earnings data on Thursday, November 18th.
-The company reported $1.23 earnings per share for the quarter, beating analysts’ consensus estimates of $0.31 by $0.92.
-The firm had revenue of $5.44 billion during the quarter, compared to analysts’ expectations of $5.23 billion.
-Macy’s had a net margin of 3.75% and a return on equity of 41.33%.
-The business’s quarterly revenue was up 36.3% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted ($0.19) earnings per share.
-Sell-side analysts forecast that Macy’s will post 4.8 EPS for the current year.
+Macy’s (NYSE:M) last posted its quarterly earnings data on Thursday, November 18th.
+The company reported $1.23 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.31 by $0.92.
+The firm had revenue of $5.44 billion for the quarter, compared to the consensus estimate of $5.23 billion.
+Macy’s had a return on equity of 41.33% and a net margin of 3.75%.
+The business’s revenue for the quarter was up 36.3% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned ($0.19) EPS.
+Equities research analysts expect that Macy’s will post 4.81 EPS for the current year.

-Macy’s declared that its Board of Directors has initiated a share repurchase program on Thursday, August 19th that permits the company to repurchase $500.00 million in shares.
-This repurchase authorization permits the company to reacquire up to 7.2% of its stock through open market purchases.
-Stock repurchase programs are usually a sign that the company’s leadership believes its shares are undervalued.
+Macy’s announced that its Board of Directors has initiated a stock buyback program on Thursday, August 19th that authorizes the company to buyback $500.00 million in shares.
+This buyback authorization authorizes the company to repurchase up to 7.2% of its stock through open market purchases.
+Stock buyback programs are usually a sign that the company’s leadership believes its stock is undervalued.

-A number of brokerages recently issued reports on M. Citigroup lifted their price target on shares of Macy’s from $20.00 to $29.00 and gave the stock a sell rating in a research note on Friday, November 19th.
-Cowen boosted their price objective on shares of Macy’s from $37.00 to $45.00 and gave the stock an outperform rating in a research report on Friday, November 19th.
-JPMorgan Chase & Co. upgraded shares of Macy’s from an underweight rating to a neutral rating and upped their price target for the company from $19.00 to $25.00 in a research report on Friday, August 20th.
-Morgan Stanley boosted their price objective on shares of Macy’s from $21.00 to $23.00 and gave the company an underweight rating in a research note on Friday, November 19th.
-Finally, Deutsche Bank Aktiengesellschaft boosted their price objective on shares of Macy’s from $29.00 to $35.00 and gave the company a hold rating in a research note on Friday, November 19th.
-Four equities research analysts have rated the stock with a sell rating, four have assigned a hold rating and six have assigned a buy rating to the stock.
-Based on data from MarketBeat, the stock has an average rating of Hold and a consensus price target of $33.00.
+A number of research analysts recently issued reports on the stock.
+Cowen lifted their price objective on shares of Macy’s from $37.00 to $45.00 and gave the company an outperform rating in a research note on Friday, November 19th.
+JPMorgan Chase & Co. upgraded shares of Macy’s from an underweight rating to a neutral rating and upped their price objective for the company from $19.00 to $25.00 in a report on Friday, August 20th.
+Jefferies Financial Group boosted their target price on shares of Macy’s from $23.00 to $27.00 and gave the stock a buy rating in a research report on Friday, August 20th.
+Credit Suisse Group upped their price objective on shares of Macy’s from $19.00 to $32.00 and gave the stock an underperform rating in a research report on Friday, November 19th.
+Finally, Bank of America increased their target price on shares of Macy’s from $21.00 to $25.00 and gave the company an underperform rating in a research report on Friday, November 19th.
+Four equities research analysts have rated the stock with a sell rating, four have assigned a hold rating and six have assigned a buy rating to the company.
+According to MarketBeat.com, Macy’s currently has a consensus rating of Hold and a consensus price target of $33.00.

-In related news, SVP Paul Griscom sold 1,700 shares of the firm’s stock in a transaction on Friday, September 24th.
-The stock was sold at an average price of $23.83, for a total transaction of $40,511.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, CFO Adrian V. Mitchell sold 2,397 shares of the firm’s stock in a transaction on Wednesday, November 24th.
+In other Macy’s news, SVP Paul Griscom sold 1,700 shares of the business’s stock in a transaction that occurred on Friday, September 24th.
+The stock was sold at an average price of $23.83, for a total value of $40,511.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, CFO Adrian V. Mitchell sold 2,397 shares of the company’s stock in a transaction on Wednesday, November 24th.
 The stock was sold at an average price of $31.82, for a total value of $76,272.54.
 The disclosure for this sale can be found here.
-Insiders have sold 5,765 shares of company stock valued at $158,965 in the last three months.
-Corporate insiders own 0.58% of the company’s stock.
+Insiders sold a total of 4,549 shares of company stock valued at $132,468 over the last ninety days.
+0.58% of the stock is currently owned by insiders.

 Macy’s Company Profile